ethan-yxchen/fsfsf/README.md

 - Or more efficiently, reporting clusters of similar files,
 - Or, for a single file, seen or unseen before, find almost every file similar to it.
 This is lightning fast, like Google's search image by image.

-What's more, you can query for parts of files, without laborious effort to define and implement parsing of files into parts.
+What's more, you can query for parts of files, **without laborious effort to define and implement parsing of files into parts**.
+It is an important advantage for unstructured files that you don't know how to parse, for semi-structured file, and for embedded contents (for example, suspicious string in javascript which can later be evaluated and reflected into code).

 FSFSF is built on two ideas: Disjunction of Conjunction of Minhash (DC-Minhash) and File Fragment Clone Search (FFCS).